 This edition of our Member Spotlight features Charity Miles member Kristen Garzone!
 I had the opportunity to chat with the Troy, NY resident and 7x marathon finisher.
 Check it out!

 “I am from Upstate, NY and I live in Troy.
-I work in insurance for a NYS public authority.
+I work in insurance for an NYS public authority.
 Growing up I was a 3-sport athlete, but soccer was my first love.
 After playing soccer (and lacrosse) in college, I needed something to fill the void of training.
-So, I signed up for a couple 5k’s and a 15k and the rest is history!
+So, I signed up for a couple of 5k’s and a 15k, and the rest is history!
 Never did I imagine the runner I would be today.”

 Kristen has been using Charity Miles for the last four years after learning about the app while training.
 “I heard about Charity Miles back in 2015 when I was training for the Marine Corps Marathon where I ran to raise money for Team Fox.”